During each year of their SMU education, Hunt Leadership Scholars are expected

 hone their leadership skills, with the aim of eventually assuming leadership

 This expectation is unsurprising.
-After all, HLS students have received this
+After all, Hunt Leadership Scholars have received this

 award on the basis of demonstrated leadership ability.
 And, when Nancy Ann and

 Ray L. Hunt established the scholarship, their vision was for the scholars to

 continue growing in their leadership skills, and to enrich the SMU community as

 SMU is especially fertile soil for leadership growth opportunities.
 The SMU

 community is large and diverse enough to offer hundreds of organizations with